We may earn commission from the links in this post

 - A water filter can reduce many maintenance costs related to scale build-up on evaporator plates by keeping the surface always clear.
 This will directly affect your production cost and selling price.

 - It can prevent all the clogging issues caused by sediments in solenoid valves and distribution tubes.
 If your machine got some logging issues, then it can be an expensive matter to fix.

 - It can prevent bacterial growth within your ice machine to keep the ice always healthy for your clients.
 It will increase your demand for ice among the targeted customer base.

 Using a water filter and regular cleaning of your ice machine can prolong the longevity of the appliance and keep it in a well-running position always.

 How much water does a commercial ice maker use?

-Generally, most of the ice making companies use 18 to 200 gallons of waters, which is nearly 68 liters to 750 liters to produce 100lbs (45KG) of ice.
-All the ice makers use more water than it contains in the ice, which is nearly 2 to 3 time more.
-A model 506 Undercounted ice maker machine uses 25 gallons of water to produce up to 46 pounds of ice in a day in 70°F ambient temperature.
+Generally, most of the ice-making companies use 18 to 200 gallons of water, which is nearly 68 liters to 750 liters to produce 100lbs (45KG) of ice.
+All the ice makers use more water than it contains in the ice, which is nearly 2 to 3 times more.
+A model 506 Undercounted ice maker machine uses 25 gallons of water to produce up to 46 pounds of ice in a day at 70°F ambient temperature.
 The water usage amount and ice production amounts are dependent on the demand of the ice.
 If you serve at the maximum number of restaurants, hotels, hospitals, and grocery shops, then you have to use a huge quantity of water to serve your clients.
-More than 39% of produced ice goes to hospitals on a regular basis.
+More than 39% of produced ice goes to hospitals regularly.